As a writer, you’re probably seeking ways to get more exposure for your work.

 Write out the full URL of the link on a separate line, and it will appear as an embedded preview.
 Here’s an example from one of my posts:

-When readers click the link and land on your website, you want to make sure you have prominent opt-in boxes where they can subscribe to your email list.
+When readers click the link and land on your website, you want to make sure you have prominent email opt-in forms where they can subscribe to your email list.
 Since many Medium readers use their phones to access the Medium app, your website should also be mobile friendly.

-Step 5 – Ask Readers to Like Your Post and Sign Up for Your Email List
+Step 5 – Ask Readers to Subscribe to Your Email List

 Readers are more likely to sign-up to your email list if you offer them some kind of free resource in return.